radosz/elastic/README.md

 ### 1. Introduction

 The purpose of this repository is to build an Elastic test environment that uses **opbeans-java** as an example application, demonstrating how to integrate with Elastic APM.
-By following the steps below, you will set up and run the necessary components (Elasticsearch, Kibana, and APM Server) alongside the **opbeans-java** Java application.
+By following the steps below, you will set up and run the necessary components (Elasticsearch, Kibana,  APM, Metricbeat, Filebeat Server) alongside the **opbeans-java** Java application.

 ---